piyush1856/piyush1856/README.md

 *Mar 2023 - Oct 2023*
 - Spearheaded the launch of Growder's single-window solution for building materials.
 - Collaborated with cross-functional teams to ensure project success and client satisfaction.
+## 💻 Java Projects

+**User Management System**
+- Developed a User Management module using Java and Spring Boot, improving authentication and authorization processes.
+- Reduced user access errors through role-based access control and enhanced data security.

+**Order Management System**
+- Built a scalable backend for an Order Management System using Java, Spring Boot, and PostgreSQL.
+- Enhanced data processing speed by over 50% and integrated with third-party services for seamless order handling.

 ## 💻 Data Science Projects